 "Topological Theory in Bioconstructivism," Theoretical Currents II: Architecture and Its

-Geographical Horizons, University
+Geographical Horizons, University of Lincoln, 2012.

 "Alberti and Ficino," Renaissance Society of America, Washington DC, 2012.